 - Looking from the top, the curved end of the seat should be towards the rear and the flat end towards the screen.

 4. Clean the Track, too!

 Lastly take time to thoroughly wipe down both the top and bottom of the track where the seat wheels glide.
 Dust or debris here will build up to cause problems.

 This process should smooth out any bumpiness or mechanical noise while rowing.
-However, if you discover any damage to the seat or rollers, or if you are unable to resolve a problem with this cleaning procedure, you can contact our support team for assistance.
+However, if you discover any damage to the seat or rollers, or if you are unable to resolve a problem with this cleaning procedure, you can contact Member Services for assistance.